 Lismore Castle Arts will present Massimo Bartolini’s first solo exhibition in Ireland.
 Responding to the unique gallery space that is St Carthage Hall, the artist has created a new organ piece especially for the building.
 It takes the form of a ‘well’ with a music box inside, playing the first 10 bars of the John Cage work ‘In a Landscape.’
 The air passing through the mechanics lends the work a strangely human quality, further referencing spiritual connections.

-Marlene Dumas has created a new altarpiece for Annenkirche Dresden (St Anne’s Church) which was unveiled on Sunday.
-This permanent installation is comprised of multiple canvases in a Tree of Life formation.
+A new altarpiece by Marlene Dumas for the Annenkirche Dresden (St Anne’s Church) was unveiled on Sunday.
+This permanent installation has been made in collaboration with Jan Andriesse and Bert Boogaard and comprises multiple canvases in a Tree of Life formation.

 Be-Part, Platform voor actuele kunst, Waregem, Belgium